Waterfall VS Agile Methodology

 Agile Model is rapid development model.
-In this approach, the project is divided into sprints.
+In this approach, the project divides into sprints.
 Each sprint has a characterized time with a running list of deliverables, arranged at the start of the sprint.
-Deliverables can be organized as dictated by the client.
-In the event, if there is some work left then reprioritize the work and data is used for some future sprint planning.
+Deliverables can be organize as dictate by the client.
+In the event, if there is some work left then reprioritize the work and data uses for some future sprint planning.
 The testing is done simultaneously to the development, unlike the waterfall model.
 It ’s an iterative team based approach.

 After having a quick glance, you might have a clear idea of these two approaches.
 Now, you might be thinking that which approach to choose?